Nan Grey

-Nan Grey (born Eschal Loleet Grey Miller; July 25, 1918 – July 25, 1993) was an American film actress.
+Nan Grey (born Eschol Loleete Miller; July 25, 1921 – July 25, 1993) was an American film actress.

 Early years

-Grey was born in Houston, Texas.
-In 1934, at age 16, she went to Hollywood with her mother for a holiday.
+Born in Houston, Texas, on July 25, 1921, Grey was the daughter of stage actress Violet Ross Miller and projectionist Edward J. Miller.
+Despite reportedly having early on been inspired to pursue acting by her mother's example (indeed, Grey's first documented public performance was given at age 3, with "little Eschol Miller" cast as Cupid at a neighbor's bridal shower), it appears that Grey spent the bulk of her pre-teens residing solely with father and paternal grandparents.
+As for her own career, Grey's first bona fide foray came, circa 1930, with her entry into the Hallie R. Pritchard School of Dancing, from which she graduated in June 1934.
+Shortly thereafter, Grey went to Hollywood with her mother for a holiday.
 She was persuaded by a friend to take a screen test and ended up in pictures.

 Grey attended the school that Universal Studios operated for children who had film contracts.

 Career

 Film

 Grey's screen debut was in 1934 in Warner Bros.'s The Firebird.
 She starred opposite John Wayne in the 1936 film Sea Spoilers.
 Grey appeared in the Universal Monsters films Dracula's Daughter (1936) and The Invisible Man Returns (1940).
 She also appeared in the popular 1936 musical comedy Three Smart Girls, as well as the 1939 sequel Three Smart Girls Grow Up.